 Food sustainability is a global concern for both consumers and food production companies.
 There are many unknowns related to optimising food production, in particular with regards to using natural food additives such as pre- and probiotics to encourage growth and well-being of farmed animals.
 However, there is still much to be discovered about the impact of such additives on the animal microbiome, and on the animal itself.
 Unless a more holistic approach is taken, whereby both the host animal and their respective microbiome is examined together in their response to their diet, attempts to improve feed additives may never reach their full potential.

-HoloFood concentrates its efforts on optimizing two main food systems that have high importance within worldwide food economy: chicken and salmon.
-HoloFood will characterise not only the animals’ associated microbiomes’ genomes, transcriptomes and metabolomes but will also characterise how the microbiome interacts with animals’ genomes and transcriptomes in relation to key performance indices and animal welfare issues.
+HoloFood focused its efforts on optimizing two main food systems that have high importance within worldwide food economy: chicken and salmon.
+HoloFood characterised not only the animals’ associated microbiomes’ genomes, transcriptomes and metabolomes but also characterised how the microbiome interacts with animals’ genomes and transcriptomes in relation to key performance indices and animal welfare issues.
 This ‘holo-omic solution’ will then be piloted in commercial production environments in poultry and aquaculture.
 The knowledge generated will be used by our industrial partners Chr.
 Hansen A/S and Lerøy Seafood Group, to optimize food additive administration strategies of already implemented products, by tailoring them to the genetic background and developmental stage of the animals, as well as production environment.
 This will improve the quantity, quality and safety of the produced food, as well as increase the sustainability of food production and animal welfare.
-HoloFood will also serve to raise awareness about the importance of microbiomes in food production, and to establish bridges between companies and academia to foster science-based strategies.
-HoloFood is coordinated by the University of Copenhagen.
+HoloFood also served to raise awareness about the importance of microbiomes in food production, and to establish bridges between companies and academia to foster science-based strategies.
+HoloFood was coordinated by the University of Copenhagen.
 The innovation action gathers 11 academic and industrial partners from six European countries (Denmark, Norway, Germany, UK, Spain and Poland), forming a dynamic interdisciplinary group of fundamental researchers, applied scientists and industry partners with a track record of bridging basic science to applications in the food industry.

 To find out more about the project check out our explainer video here:https://www.youtube.com/watch?v=NSQLffZj-AY or find out more on Twitter @HoloFood_EU LinkedIn page and website www.holofood.eu